Markaz Knowledge City: Location

 It is located at National Highway 766 (India).

 Transportation

 Knowledge city connects to other parts of India through Kozhikode city on the west and Thamarassery town on the east.
 National highway No.66 passes through Kozhikode and the northern stretch connects to Goa and Mumbai.
-The southern stretch connects to Cochin and Trivandrum.
-The eastern National Highway No.54 going through Adivaram connects to Kalpetta, Mysore and Bangalore.
+The southern stretch connects to Kochi and Thiruvananthapuram.
+The eastern National Highway No.54 going through Adivaram connects to Kalpetta, Mysuru and Bengaluru.
 The nearest airports are at Kozhikode and Kannur.
 The nearest railway station is at Kozhikode.